matusnovak/HGS2561281/README.md

 ```

 # How to display images

+(An example is provided in the example folder)

 First we need to generate 4-bit image... for that we need the convertor!

 1. Find "ImgToOledBitmap/release" folder inside the library folder.